Jadel Katongo

-Jadel Chanda Katongo (born 24 September 2004) is an English footballer who plays for Premier League club side Manchester City.
-He is an England youth international.
+Jadel Chanda Katongo (born 24 September 2004) is an English professional footballer who plays as a defender for Süper Lig club Kayserispor.
+He has represented England at youth international level.

 Early life

 Katongo joined Manchester City when he was in the under-9 age group.
 He continued through the academy and was the youngest member of their U18 title winning team in 2020-21.

 Career

 Manchester City

 Katongo played for Manchester City in the EFL Trophy during the 2022-23 season.

 Peterborough United (loan)

-In August 2023, he joined Peterborough United on a season-long loan.
+In August 2023, Katongo joined Peterborough United on a season-long loan.
 Katongo scored on his debut for Peterborough, against Cambridge United in a 2-0 win in the EFL Trophy.
 Later that month he made his debut in the EFL Cup as Peterborough suffered a penalty shoot-out defeat to Mansfield on 26 September 2023.
 On 30 August 2024, Katongo returned to Peterborough on loan until the end of the 2024–25 season.